spine-tools/SpineOpt.jl/docs/src/tutorial/multi-year_investment.md

 - show you how to use milestone years.

 ## Set-up
 To avoid repetition, we only consider one unit instead of the two units from the simple system tutorial.
 The easiest way to do this is to import the [simple system](https://github.com/spine-tools/SpineOpt.jl/blob/master/examples/simple_system.json) (file > import) and to remove one of the two power plants.
 To remove a power plant you can go to the graph view.
 Use ctrl+click on each of the relevant entities connect to power_plant_b (except for the nodes as we still need those for power_plant_a).
-Then right click and select 'remove'.
+Then right-click and select 'remove'.
 There will be a confirmation box with an overview of all the entities that you will be removing.

 Since we are working with investments, we are going to make a distinction between investments and operation in the time blocks.
 We retain the original time block but adjust the resolution to 4 months ('4M').
 Additionally we add an investment time block with a resolution of 5 years ('5Y') between 2000 and 2006.
 We have to adjust the time horizon of the model entity accordingly.